meyer-lab/tHMM/README.md

 ## Software requirements

 ### OS requirements
-This package is supported for *macOS*, *Windows*, and *Linux*.
+This package is supported for *macOS* and *Linux*.
 The package has been tested on the following systems:
 - macOS: Mojave (10.14.1)
 - Linux: Ubuntu 20.04
-- Windows: 10

 ### Python dependencies
 `tHMM` requires `virtualenv`.
 All other required packages can then be installed using `make venv` to establish a virtual environment.
 The Python packages that will be installed are listed in `requirements.txt`.